WChrisK/ZPP/README.md

 This was a branch off of `zandronum-stable`, at commit `b336d6d`.
 This is for Zandronum 3.0.1 as per https://bitbucket.org/Torr_Samaho/zandronum-stable/

+### Building

+Follow the guide here: https://wiki.zandronum.com/Compiling_Zandronum_with_Visual_Studio

+You will need to likely also get newer versions of the SLL library (plan to remove this) with the new names: https://stackoverflow.com/questions/55476623/cannot-find-libeay32-lib-and-ssleay32-lib-files-when-setting-up-openssl-on-windo

 ### License

 ZPP extends Zandronum and thus follows Zandronum's license: